yashksingh/QuoteGenerator/README.md

 # QuoteGenerator
-- This project is used to generate random quotes by famous people.
+- This project is used to generate some random quotes by famous people.
 - Hover effect is used in the button.